-Enterprise Architect partitions the tools extensive features into perspectives this ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
-To work with the ArcGIS Geodatabases features you first need to select the following perspective:
+Enterprise Architect partitions the tool's extensive features into Perspectives, which ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
+To work with the ArcGIS Geodatabases features you first need to select this Perspective:

-Database Engineering > ArcGIS

-Setting the perspective ensures that the ArcGIS diagrams and their tool boxes and other features of the perspective will be available by default.
+Perspective name> > Database Engineering > ArcGIS Setting the Perspective ensures that the ArcGIS diagrams, their tool boxes and other features of the Perspective will be available by default.